Arturo-Granados/data-engineering-zoomcamp-2023/README.md

 # Data-engineering-zoomcamp-2023

-Data Engineering Zoomcamp by DataTalk is an online course designed to teach the fundamentals of data engineering to beginners.
+Data Engineering Zoomcamp by [DataTalks.Club's Slack](https://datatalks.club/slack.html) is an online course designed to teach the fundamentals of data engineering to beginners.
 The course covers topics such as data modeling, databases, data pipelines, and data warehousing, and is taught through a combination of lectures, hands-on exercises, and real-world examples.

 The course is divided into six weeks and is self-paced, allowing students to learn at their own pace.
 It also includes access to a community of learners and industry professionals, who can provide guidance and support throughout the course.